JPKribs/jellyfin-discovery-proxy/README.md

 ## Features

-- **24-hour Caching**: Server information is cached to minimize API calls
+- **Configurable Caching**: Customize how long server information is cached
 - **Smart Fallback**: Won't respond if the Jellyfin server is unreachable
 - **Lightweight**: Minimal resource usage makes it suitable for small devices
 - **Cross-Platform**: Runs on virtually any operating system